Formeister/blog/README.md

 ## Local environment

+If you're developing on Linux and Docker Compose is already installed, you can follow instructions below to manage the project.

 ### Run installation script

 Navigate to the project root directory and execute the installation script to set up your local development environment: